jrief/django-formset/docs/source/development.rst

 `PEG.js`_.
 The last two applications are required for the client part and make up about one third of the code base.

 The code can be found on GitHub_.
-Please use the issue tracker only to report bugs.
-For questions and new ideas, please use the Discussion board.
+Please use the issue tracker **only** to report bugs.
+For questions and new ideas, please use the discussion board.

 .. _TypeScript: https://www.typescriptlang.org/
 .. _PEG.js: https://peggyjs.org/documentation.html